-Comments: Regardless of what Wilson says, this is not the same string as the NXT Tour under ANY circumstances.
-I
+Comments: Regardless of what Wilson says, this is not the same string as the NXT Tour under NY

-am not a Club player.
-I played on the Tour in the 80s.
+am not just a club player.
+I played on the ATP Tour in the 80s.

 lbs higher, as there is more string movement than I'd like on a freshly strung racquet.
 This set up gives me nice control,